Safety security of Adolescents from violence & injuries

 • The outcomes of both immediate and distant future resulting from my action or the choice I make could be what?

-Role of guardians in preventing violence for Safety security
+Role of guardians in prevention of violence against adolescents:

 As an individual

-• Act as a strong example to others while fighting against violence.
+• Use oneself as a forceful argument to others how they should fight against violence.

 • Constructive discipline strategies should be employed to develop respectful interactions and foster self-discipline combined with self-motivation.